 When you refuse someone’s offer, clearly express that you deny it.
 You must not respond to any offer in a way that the other person will be in confusion.
 So, why is this so important to express yourself clearly?

 For example, when someone offers you to attend a dinner party, they may have some preparation of special arrangements.
-However, if you don’t clearly say that you will not be able to participate in the dinner, their preparation will fail.
+However, if you don’t clearly say that you cannot participate in the dinner, their preparation will fail.
 So, you must make sure that you clearly share that you cannot accept the offer.

 #4 Show Reasons If Possible